vyorkin/pcph/README.md

   rnf a = a `seq` ()
 ```

-The `rnf` name stands for “reduce to normal-form.”
+The `rnf` name stands for "reduce to normal-form."
 It fully evaluates its argument and then returns `()`.

 ```haskell